Sirsho1997/Book-Genre-Prediction-using-Book-Summary/README.md

    - The goal of this repository is to provide an example for performing Text Classification using the techniques of Natural Language Processing.

-   - The highest accuracy was obtained during a 85-15% split while using a svm with rbf as the kernel function.
+   - The highest accuracy was obtained during a 85-15% split while using a SVM with Radial Basis Function as the kernel function.
 The highest accuracy is 79.55%.

    - Required Libraries
        - [Pandas](https://pandas.pydata.org/)